Robot journalism – should we be afraid?

 |+32 2 235 22 26|

-The online registration is open until 30 April 2018.
+The online registration has been extended until 28 May 2018.
 Please klick here to register for the workshop.

 We will provide event materials here as soon as possible after the event.